-The analysis which is based on single year's statement, will not be very much useful.
-For this purpose, comparative analysis, common size analysis, trend analysis is necessary.
+Figure 3.1: Important methods or tools used in Financial Statements he analysis which is based on single year's statement, will not be very much useful.
+For this purpose, comparative analysis, common size analysis, trend analysis are necessary.
 In this section, comparative, common-size financial statements and trend analysis are discussed.